rails/rails/guides/source/active_record_basics.md

 ### Active Record as an ORM Framework

-Active Record gives us several mechanisms, the most important being the ability
+Active Record gives us the ability to do the following using Ruby objects:
-to:

 * Represent models and their data.
 * Represent associations between these models.